segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/index.md

 #### Track Link

 `trackLink` is a helper method that attaches the `track` call as a handler to a link.
-With `trackLink`, Analytics.js inserts a short timeout (300 ms) to give the `track` call more time.
+With `trackLink`, Analytics.js inserts a timeout of 300 ms to give the `track` call more time.
 This is useful when a page would redirect before the `track` method could complete all requests.

 The `trackLink` method follows the format below.